-Shake off the nerves
+Shake off Presentation Nerves

 Even seasoned trainers feel it — that edge of nerves that accompanies you to each new session or presentation.
-Despite my experience as a circus clown (yup, it’s true) and negotiations trainer, I still get a buzz of nervous energy at the start of an event if I’m training, facilitating or presenting in front of a group.
+Despite my experience as a circus clown (yup, it’s true) and negotiations trainer, I still get a buzz of nervous energy at the start of an event if I’m training, facilitating, or presenting in front of a group.
 Teachers feel it too, on that first day of school!

 Here are some of the most “liked” suggestions: